How to Consider Men's Mental Health Problems?

 1. Relationship Problems

-A breakup, divorce, or the breakdown of an important relationship can have a profound impact on a man’s mental health.
-When relationships end, feelings of loneliness, isolation, and rejection can intensify.
+A breakup, Domestic Violence, or breakdown of an important relationship can have a profound impact on a man’s mental health.
+When relationships end, feelings of loneliness, isolation, or rejection can intensify.
 Men may also experience a loss of identity, especially if the relationship was long-term or defined much of their social support system.

 The emotional impact of a collapsed relationship can manifest as: